mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 </a>

 Client connects to one of realtime servers, authenticates himself, gets list of running games (through some shared state between game and realtime servers).
 When client wants to play in particular game, it sends request to realtime server, which then talks to game server.

+Also, for this task, I'll use ZeroMQ (or AMQP bus) instead of Redis, because Redis becomes single point of failure.

 Game servers are not exposed to the Internet and they can be only accessed by realtime servers.